 I will share my misadventures with the Imperial Palace here, because I haven’t said enough on this blog to make myself look like an idiot.
 The first time I tried to go, I was right next door in downtown Tokyo and thought I’d wander over and explore the grounds.
 The guards then politely told me the Imperial Palace was closed on Mondays.
 This is what happens sometimes when you enjoy traveling without a plan.

-However, the tranquil gardens surrounded by a fortress guarded moat are worth a visit, especially since there is no entrance fee.
+However, the tranquil gardens surrounded by a fortress guarded moat are worth a visit.
+Especially since there is no entrance fee.

 The most striking thing about the palace is how beautifully it represents the traditional side of Tokyo even though it is smack dab in the middle of Tokyo’s downtown skyscrapers.

-If you are wondering why there are no temples or shrines on this list, it’s because I am creating a separate post about them tomorrow.
+If you are wondering why there are no temples or shrines on this list, it’s because I am creating a separate post about them.
 The rituals and traditions associated with Buddhism and Shintoism in Tokyo are so intricate and meaningful, that I didn’t want to relegate them to a sentence of explanation under a photo.

-So tomorrow, I’ll take you with me to Asakusa and the Meiji Shrine.
+Soon, I’ll take you with me to Asakusa and the Meiji Shrine.

 Want to Visit Tokyo Yourself?

-If you’re visiting Shibuya, search and book some great Tokyo hotels here
+If you’re visiting Shibuya, search and book some great Tokyo hotels here.

 Want to stay in a Shibuya Airbnb like me?
 Sign up with my Airbnb link and get $40 in credit!